sphinx-contrib/matlabdomain/README.rst

 the config value of ``matlab_src_dir`` to the absolute path instead of adding them to ``sys.path``.
 Currently only one MATLAB path can be specified, but all subfolders in that tree will be searched.

 The encoding of the matlab files can be specified using the config value of ``matlab_src_encoding``.
 By default, the files will be read as utf-8 and parsing errors will be replaced using ? chars.

+`Octave Doctest <https://github.com/catch22/octave-doctest>` is a feature similar to `Python Doctest <https://docs.python.org/3.7/library/doctest.html>, which are rendered as code if they are present in a documentation string.
+To enable this feature set ``matlab_enable_doctest = True``.
+Anything prefixed with ``>> `` will be rendered as code, as it is assumed to be a doctest.

 For convenience the `primary domain <http://sphinx-doc.org/config.html#confval-primary_domain>`_ can be set to ``mat``.